Pro multis: Translation as "for all"

 Several initial vernacular translations of the Roman Missal employed "for all" instead of "for many" to represent the phrase pro multis in the Eucharistic Prayer.
 Thus, Italian had "per tutti", Spanish "por todos los hombres", Portuguese "por todos os homens", German "für alle".
-However, languages such as Polish translated literally, while Dutch had "voor de velen" (for the many), and French "pour la multitude" (for the multitude).
+However, languages such as Polish translated literally "za was i za wielu", while Dutch had "voor de velen" (for the many), and French "pour la multitude" (for the multitude).

 The word "many" (Latin multi, Greek πολλοί) is opposed to "few" (Latin pauci, Greek ὀλίγοι), not to "all" (Latin omnes, Greek πάντες).
 In a large group, all the members are many; in a small group, all are few.
 People can be many whether they form the totality of a group or only part of a group.
 An article by Father Max Zerwick, S.J. gives examples of texts in which the totality of a group are referred to as "many".